 - 1/4 cup corn syrup

 - Bake for 15 minutes.
-Stir the popcorn then bake for another 20 minutes.
-Let cool then break into pieces.
+Stir the popcorn then bake for another 20 minutes or until the coating is mostly dry.
+Cool completely then break into pieces.
 Store in an airtight container for up to 1 week.